labanskoller/hackeriet_blog/_posts/2017-05-08-creating-a-fast-blog.md

 and fast for our visitors.

-The goal is to serve the blog as fast as possible, while avoiding the constant stream of security holes that wordpress exposes it's users for.
+The goal is to serve the blog as fast as possible, while avoiding the constant stream of security holes that wordpress exposes its users for.

 We achieve this by only serving static content, that is updated every time that someone pushes new content to the git repository that backs the blog.